How Much Does Chimney Lead Flashing Cost?

 Q: What is the best flashing for a chimney?

 A: Aluminium is a popular material.
 Aluminium flashing is cheap and easy to install on any type of roof.
 It is also rust-resistant.
-Steel – steel is another popular material for chimney flashing.
+Steel – Steel is another popular material for chimney flashing.

 Q: Should chimney flashing be replaced with a new roof?